olsonben/cancer-not-cancer/README.md

 # Discuss

 1. Do we want to register a skip in the hotornot table?
+Should this be handled with mysql or express.
+Noting a skip is simple, getting the next image with skips is less so.
+If we want to check out blocks of images, this is simply moving the current image to the end of the list.
+All of this depends on how skipping works.